 While I was intertwining human hair with peacock feathers, I started to think about the globalization of animal bodies.
-These are the animals we take for granted in city centres and that are often ignored.
-I became interested in the animals that were brought to urban spaces and public city parks by humans from their native habitats in the late 19th and early 20th century.
-Animals were intentionally introduced, captured from their native habitats and deliberately brought into the city, or urban parks.
-After the animals were introduced, the relationship between animals and humans developed based on charity.
-Humans felt an obligation to feed and interact with the creatures.
-While thinking about this, words such as transport, container, and dominate came to mind.
+Peacocks are the type of urban animals we take for granted in city centres that are often ignored.
+The Indian (blue) peafowl were brought from their native habitat in India to North American urban spaces and public city parks by white colonial settlers in the late 19th and early 20th century.

 John Berger – Why look at Animals?
 1977

 “The capturing of the animals was a symbolic representation of the conquest of all distant and exotic lands.
 ‘Explorers’ proved their patriotism by sending home a tiger or an elephant.
 The gift of an exotic animal to the metropolitan zoo became a token in subservient diplomatic relations.”
 66

 Teddy Bear Patriarchy: Taxidermy in the Garden of Eden, New York City, 1908-36 :Donna Haraway

 “The seperations that scientific modernity imprints on the world (seperations between species in the zoological garden, between sanity and madness in the clinic) cut right through the dense network of relations that the seperated entities mantained with one another, creating static breakpoints through the objectifiction and isolation of factual truths.
 The seperations thus create the silent space of an exchange put to death, deanimated.”
 72

 Seung-Hoon Jeong – A Global Cinematic Zone of Animal and Technology